danielgormly/drone-plugin-kube/README.md

 # drone-kubano

 A simple Drone plugin for managing Kubernetes deployments.
-Follows from `vallard/drone-kube` but with dependency management, up-to-date , improved docs updated to Drone 1.0.0, examples, restructured code and I will .
+Follows from `vallard/drone-kube` but with dependency management, up-to-date , improved docs updated to Drone 1.0.0, examples and restructured code.

 ## Usage